-I want to help anyone reading this today know more about how eating habits and activity levels can impact weight loss.
-The first point to make, which is what the rest of this conversation will be about, is that weight loss is a matter of taking in fewer calories than you use during the day.
+Eating habits and activity levels can impact weight loss.
+This conversation will be about how weight loss is a matter of taking in fewer calories than you use during the day.
 It’s sort of like a bank account: In this case, you want to overdraw!

 To lose one pound of fat, you need to have a deficit of 3,500 calories.
 (Or to gain a pound of fat, you have to consume 3,500 more than what you burn off.)
 So it’s really about the math.
 However, this math is the math of daily living….small choices that can make a big difference.

 Weight loss is best achieved by making specific, deliberate changes to how you eat and how much you move.
 To make these types of changes, you have to be (or become) a planner.
 In today’s busy life, we all are juggling jobs, family needs and other activities.
 Honestly, that busyness is part of the reason many people struggle with their weight….
 Eating too many convenience foods, and not fitting in exercise.
 So to lose weight, it has to be a decision you make, and then you have to prioritize around it in your life.
 For example, each weekend, you may need to spend some time planning your meals and making physical activity “appointments.”